 The midterm exam will cover material from Units 1-3, and will likely cover only until the end of chapter 11.
-The midterm exam will likely take place during the second week of February.
+The midterm exam will take place during the second half of October.
 The final exam will likely cover materials from Units 4, 5, and 6, and will take place during the examination period at the end of the semester.